lado-saha/Pageman/README.md

 # Insertion of the module
 sudo insmod pageman.ko

-# Verifying the insertion was successfull was in one part done by querying the list of loaded modules for `pageman`
+# Verifying the insertion was successfully was in one part done by querying the list of loaded modules for `pageman`
 lsmod | grep pageman

 # Seeing the actions of Pageman from its log messages